cdmlonosa-svg/cs2-portfolio/q1/score_checker.md

 | 6 | 90 | Outstanding boundary | Outstanding | Outstanding | PASS |
 | 7 | 100 | Maximum boundary | Outstanding | Outstanding | PASS |
 | 8 | 101 | Above maximum | Invalid score. | Invalid score. | PASS |

+---

+## Testing Reflection
+### 1. Why is it important to test the values 0 and 100?
+> Testing 1 and 100 verifies that the program can correctly accept the exact minimum and maximum limits of the range of valid scores.
+### 2. Why did you also test -1 and 101?
+> Testing -1 and 101 verifies that the program can properly identify out-of-bounds scores and classify them as invalid.
+### 3. Which test helped you understand boundary conditions the most?
+> Testing values that are less than 0 and greater than 100 helped me the most because seeing how the program correctly differentiates valid and invalid scores made boundary conditions much clearer.
+### 4. Did any of your tests initially fail?
+If yes, what did you change in your program?
+> No

+---

+# Reflection
+### 1. How did selection structures make the program more useful?
+> Selection structures allowed the program to evaluate conditions and make correct decisions.
+### 2. How did proper comments and readable formatting improve your program?
+> Proper comments and readable formatting improved my program by making my code understandable and easy to read.
+### 3. Why is it useful to plan the program using a flowchart and pseudocode before writing the code?
+> Planning the program is useful because it organizes the program's logic and helps me spot mistakes before coding without worrying about syntax.